For immediate release ‐ May 01, 2020

 Parts of a Flower

 Spring is the perfect time of year to take a closer look at flowers.
-Learn how to identify the parts of a flower and then explore the flowers in your yard with a simple nature journaling activity!
+Learn how to identify the parts of a flower and then explore the flowers in your yard or local natural area with a simple nature journaling activity!

 Get tips on observing and identifying birds and learn how to contribute to the eBird citizen science project.
-Then, try out a nature journaling activity to map the bird sounds in your yard.
+Then, try out a nature journaling activity to map the bird sounds in your neighborhood.

 Using Your Senses